oracle/cloud-native-devops-workshop/springboot-sample/create.wercker.ci.md

 + All Wercker pipelines execute inside a **Docker container** and every build artefact can be a Docker container.
 + With Wercker you can **push your images to any container registry** public or private such as Docker.

-Wercker is available as a web interface accessible from a web browser and from CLI.

 This tutorial demonstrates how to:

 - create Wercker application (CI/CD) to build and push Spring Boot sample included image to Docker repository